 There are 15 liquor licence categories under the Liquor Control Act 1988 (the Act).
 Each licence category has restrictions, such as trading hours and type of business.
 The licensing authority can further restrict an individual liquor licence with conditions.

 The number of licence categories, restrictions, conditions and exemptions from the Act reportedly causes confusion for liquor licence applicants and established licensees.
 Some businesses require multiple licences/permits, and the current categories may

 not be adaptable enough to meet changing industry needs.

 Exemptions are used in situations where the Act should not apply, such as liquor being provided as a part of a religious service, or medicines which contain alcohol.
 Other exemptions in the Regulations exclude the Act from applying to liquor sales during

 certain transport activities (for example interstate trains, aircraft or cruise ships), farmers markets and other functions.

-This review will explore reducing red tape by expanding the exemptions to cover more business types, if they meet certain conditions.
-For example:
+This review will explore reducing red tape by expanding the exemptions to cover more business types, if they meet certain conditions (for example, producers).

 Also under consideration are expanded exemptions to increase flexibility for occasional licences, events being held at venues which are not traditional 'bricks and mortar' premises.